-TAHLEQUAH, Okla. — The Cherokee Nation will host its 14th annual Traditional Native Games competition Saturday, March 30, at Sam Hider Health Center in Jay.
+TAHLEQUAH, Okla. - The Cherokee Nation will host its 14th annual Traditional Native Games competition Saturday, Aug.
+10, at the Sam Hider Health Center in Jay.

 Competitions include a cornstalk shoot, Cherokee marbles and horseshoes, which all start at 10 a.m., with the hatchet throw and blowgun starting at 11 a.m. and chunkey at 12 p.m.
 Registration is held 30 minutes before the start time of each game.